-Importance of access to healthy foods
+Importance of Access to Healthy Foods

 Social determinants of health are the conditions in which people are born, grow, live, work and age that shape health.

 There’s so much focus today on the importance of eating healthy food, but it’s out of reach for far too many people.
+In 2018, 11% of U.S. households reported they were food insecure at some point, according to the U.S. Department of Agriculture (USDA).

-Medical food supplements and access to a Nutritionist
+Medical Food Supplements and Access to a Nutritionist

 Patients who suffer from chronic health conditions may need to incorporate a dietary supplement into their normal diet.